YMC-22/smart-filter/README.md

 ```php
 add_filter('ymc_filter_custom_layout', 'custom_filter_layout', 10, 3);
 ```
 If you need to create your custom filter bar, you can use the filter which will allow you to create your filter bar.
-This requires a basic understanding of HTML JavaScript and PHP languages.
+This requires a basic understanding of HTML JavaScript, CSS and PHP languages.
 In the example, it is indicated how you can use the settings and output of a custom filter. ***For your filter to work correctly, follow the following class and attribute names in your HTML markup:***

 **Classes:**
 - `all`